Generative modeling of conditional probability distributions on the level-sets of collective variables: Introduction

-A related research topic in molecular dynamics is sampling on the level-sets of CVs~\cite{projection_diffusion,Hartmann2008,Tony-constrained-langevin2012}, which is useful in both of the aforementioned tasks, i.e.\ free energy computation and computing the coefficients in the effective dynamics.
+A common task in both of the aforementioned research directions, i.e.\ free energy calculation and the computation of coefficients in the effective dynamics, is sampling on the level-sets of CVs~\cite{projection_diffusion,Hartmann2008,Tony-constrained-langevin2012}.
 Metropolis-Hastings Monte Carlo methods have been developed for unbiased sampling on submanifolds defined by the level-sets of CVs~\cite{goodman-submanifold,hmc-submanifold-tony, multiple-projection-2020}.
-Given a (Boltzmann--Gibbs) distribution in the full space, sampling methods for its conditional distribution on the level-sets of CVs have been developed by constructing ergodic diffusion processes on the level-sets~\cite{zhang2017,NonRevSam-2020}.
+Given a (Boltzmann--Gibbs) distribution in the full space, sampling methods for the corresponding conditional distribution on the level-sets of CVs have been developed by constructing ergodic diffusion processes on the level-sets~\cite{zhang2017,NonRevSam-2020}.
 More broadly, methods for sampling under constraints have also been studied in computational statistics~\cite{ Tavare1997, Marin2012}.

 In recent years, generative modeling approaches, in particular diffusion models~\cite{pmlr-v37-sohl-dickstein15, NEURIPS2020_ddpm, song2019generative,song2021scorebased} and flow-matching models~\cite{lipman2023flow, LiuG023, albergo2023building}, have achieved significant success in a wide range of real-world applications.
 Motivated by these achievements, there has been growing research interest in extending generative modeling approaches for Euclidean data to manifold data~\cite{mathieu2020riemannian,rozen2021moser, BenHamu2022MatchingNF,de2022riemannian, huang2022riemannian, jo2024generativemodelingmanifoldsmixture, chen2024flow, rddpm, liu2025improvingeuclideandiffusiongeneration}.
-However, to the best of our knowledge, most of these existing approaches rely on substantial geometric information such as geodesics~\cite{de2022riemannian}, heat kernel, or eigenfunctions~\cite{chen2024flow}, which consequently limits their applicability to manifolds where such information is explicitly known.
+Most of these existing approaches rely on substantial geometric information such as geodesics~\cite{de2022riemannian}, heat kernel, or eigenfunctions~\cite{chen2024flow}.
+As a result, their applicability is limited to manifolds where such information is explicitly known.
 Only the methods proposed in~\cite{rddpm, liu2025improvingeuclideandiffusiongeneration} can be applied to manifolds that are implicitly defined as a level-set of a certain function.
-All these approaches are developed for generative modeling on a single and fixed manifold.
+However, to the best of our knowledge, all these approaches are developed for generative modeling on a single and fixed manifold.